silv3rr/glftpd-webui/README.md

 **2**) If you do not want to use glftpd in docker, use 'local' mode.

 **3**) Install ui without using docker at all.
 Needs nginx with php-fpm8 or newer, copy ui files to document root (e.g. /var/www/html):
-- assets, libs, templates, statics and src dirs
+- assets, lib, templates and src dirs
-- download pyspy and pywho for your distro
+- download/replace pyspy and pywho for your distro
-- other bins
+- copy/compile other bins (gotty, hashgen, passchk)
-- sudoers file
+- copy etc/sudoers.d/glftpd-web

 See Dockerfile for details.